Traffic Management Explained

 Traffic management involves both the control & coordination of stoplights and the proactive “pushing & pulling” of vehicles to maximize flow through urban traffic networks (UTNs).

 Traffic flows are managed and operated by the city/regional Department of Transportation (DoT) with cooperation from local transit authorities.
-In NYC, this would be the NYC DoT & MTA, in SF this would be Caltrans & the MTC, and in Chattanooga it’s the Chattanooga DoT & CARTA.
+In NYC, this would be the NYC DoT and the MTA; in SF, this would be Caltrans and the MTC; and in Chattanooga, it’s the Chattanooga DoT and CARTA.
 These government agencies are responsible for all transit planning within their respective jurisdictions.
 These responsibilities include decisions regarding how to interweave multiple transport modes, route vehicles, optimize traffic signal timing, and revise traffic patterns.

 Of all these considerations, intersection planning constitutes the majority of the budget for traffic management divisions.
 The agencies themselves do not handle the legwork in reengineering these flows.
 They outsource to transportation engineering consultants like Gibson, Arup, and Nelson Nygaard, which are contracted for these projects and are usually paid per intersection managed.